QuentinTessier/V3MathExpressionGenerator/README.md

 # "Function" definition (every function is pure and can only produce a return value, can't modify arguments)
 formula myFormula(x : f32) -> x

-# Possible addon to the language
+# Possible addon to the language:
+#
 # the 'any' type could be added to import non pure math types from C, for instance:
 # struct SomeECSComponent {
 #   vec2f SomeVector;